jacobsayono/days-between-dates/README.md

 # Days-Between-Dates
-#### An algorithmic set of functions used to find the number of days between two dates
+### An algorithmic set of functions used to find the number of days between two dates.

 This program takes into account `leap years` and assumes that the `start date` input is always before the `end date`.

 If the `start date` is the same as the `end date`, the program returns 0 days.

+#### This step-by-step process solves our problem using algorithmic thinking, a skill commonly used in developing programs.